okta/okta-sdk-java/README.md

 ### YAML configuration

-When you use an API Token instead of OAuth 2.0, the full YAML configuration would look like:
+The full YAML configuration looks like:

 ```yaml
 okta: